nghiant3223/handbook/dev/go/module/go111module.md

 Now that we know that `GO111MODULE` can be very useful for enabling the Go Modules behavior, here is the answer: that's because `GO111MODULE=on` allows you to select a version.
 Without Go Modules, `go get` fetches the latest commit from master.
 With Go Modules, you can select a specific version based on git tags.

-I use `GO111MODULE=on` very often when I want to switch between the latest version and the HEAD version of gopls (the Go Language Server):
+I use `GO111MODULE=on` very often when I want to switch between the latest version and the HEAD version of gopls:

 ```
 GO111MODULE=on go get golang.org/x/tools/gopls@latest